sree7k7/azure_pipelines_to_deploy_awsInfra/README.md

 ## Purpose

-Using Azure repo and pipelines, deploy the aws infrastructure using IAM credentials.
-The code is used here, *aws cdk python*.
+Using Azure repo and pipelines, deploy the aws infrastructure.
+The code is used here: *aws cdk python*.

 ## Pre-requisites